aravi3/PourOverJS/README.md

 ### Call Stack Visualization

-When the user clicks "Compile", the code in the editor, taken as a String, is converted into an Abstract Syntax Tree using Esprima, which is a popular JavaScript parser:
+When the user clicks "Compile", the code in the editor, taken as a String, is converted into an abstract syntax tree using Esprima, which is a popular JavaScript parser:

 ```js
 let ast = esprima.parse(this.code, {loc: true})